e2eSolutionArchitect/azure-finops-toolkit/steps-to-enable-Microsoft-FinOps-Toolkit.md

 ### Roles and Permissions for Azure cloud user

 ### Setup Cost Export
+- Login to Azure Portal > Cost Export > Report + Analytics > Export
 - Select 'Scope' to your 'Billing account'.
 The user should have access to billing account.
-- Currently, Cost & Usage (FOCUS) data is not available for Management Group Scope.
+- Currently, Cost & Usage (FOCUS) data is not available for the Management Group Scope.
 It is not available for subscription level.
 That's why you can either create for any specific subscription.
 Or I would recommend to set the Scope to Billing Account as we should get complete cost data of the organization.
+- After selecting scope to your Billing Account , the screen should list all the existing export under the tenant.
+Or it might show none if it is the first time you are creating export.
+- Click 'Create' the '+' icon to create an export.
+-

 ### Install PowerBI desktop